Holomorphic curves in exploded manifolds: Compactness: Estimates

 Now, replace all of our sets of annuli $\{\ex A_1,\dotsc, \ex A_n\}$ of maximal size obeying the above conditions with the annulus given by $\ex A_{\frac R2,1}$, $\ex A_{\frac R2,n}$ and everything in between.
-(Note that if we had some collection of annuli which bounded small energy annuli in a cyclic fashion, we would obtain a connected component of $\ex C$ which had energy less than $\epsilon$, and was therefore not stable.)
+As this annulus is contained inside $\ex A_{[1,n]}$, it has energy less than $\epsilon$.
+(Note that if we had some collection of annuli which bounded small energy annuli in a cyclic fashion, we would get that $\ex C$ was a torus with energy less than $\epsilon$, and was therefore not stable.)